ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ### Contractions

 Contractions are a shortened form of a word or group of words.
 In the osu! wiki, contractions are discouraged.
 This is to keep a formal tone in the osu! wiki.
-Articles that talk directly to the reader may be exempt from this rule (e.g. guides, rules, FAQ).
+Articles that talk directly to the reader may be an exception from this rule (e.g. guides, rules, FAQ).
 For example, use:

 - `Do not` instead of `Don't`
 - `You will` instead of `You'll`